ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 * One at ['1/editor-checks'](https://github.com/ropensci/software-review/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A1/editor-checks):

      * [qualtdict](https://github.com/ropensci/software-review/issues/572), Generating Variable Dictionaries and Labelled Data Exports of Qualtrics.
-Submitted by [lyh970817](https://github.com/lyh970817).
+Submitted by [Yuhao Lin](https://github.com/lyh970817).

 Find out more about [Software Peer Review](/software-review) and how to get involved.